MdSamsuzzohaShayon/youthspike-event-management/README.md

 ### Requirements

+4. When I click on "Account" it logs me out and takes me to the login screen

+5. Admin link give a "Page 404 Not Found" error message

+6. Admin panel every link takes you to the directors page

+7. What is "LDO" and the link give a "Page 404 Not Found" error message

+11. Between my 2 logins, when clicking on “Next Match” one goes to Matches the other goes to Roster.

+12. When clicking on the 3 dots to go to the main menu, the size of the screen can make the log out button disappear, I cannot scroll up.

  - Change style for adding and updating form
+ - Trying everything again and again on mobile backdated browser (Safari)
  - In public view show search filter (Search by team, date, match description)
  - Admin should be able to put score in
  - Work with a captain can play only one match